zeroheure/odoo-seo/website_seo_no_dust/README.md

 uselessly and your page rank goes down.
 This bad practice is called DUST :
 Duplicate URL Same Text.

-This module removes queries in products URLs, keeping only categories if needed.

-In addition one should also disable sorting in the shop because it use URLs, which creates a lot of duplicate content :
+You should also disable sorting in the shop because it use URLs, which creates a lot of duplicate content :

-- in website frontend, go to Customize menu
+1. in website frontend, go to Customize menu ;
-- disable "Show Sort by"
+2. disable "Show Sort by".

 Instead of disabling the sort, experienced webmasters may prefer to set URL parameters in search engines console.
 Beware that you should do that for every search engine (whereever possible).

+It is highly recommended to install also the OCA module [Website Canonical URL](https://github.com/OCA/website/tree/11.0/website_canonical_url).
+It will add the canonical URL in the header of each page as [recommended by Google](https://support.google.com/webmasters/answer/139066).

 ## Contributors